fbolaji/user-details/README.md

   - if form is not valid, it will not proceed to the next step/page.

 2. the second page is to choose or consent and signup to product marketing notifications.
-    - Thare two checkboxes to tickand they are not mandatory.
+    - There are two checkboxes to select but not mandatory.
     - no input validation on these input fields.
-    - at this stage, the user details of both pages should be ready to be created under user profile.
+    - at this stage, the user details collected so far on both pages should be ready to be created under user profile.
-3. the last page will which is the done, this should make an api post request and send the user details object to the services/db.
+3. the last page will which is the done, this should make an api post request and send the user details object to the services/db using endpoint CreateUserDetails.
     - a confirmation message should be displayed on the screen.

 4. If there is an api request error, an error handling is designed to capture it.

-5. Back button is implemented to navigate back to the first screen use useHistory hooks.
+5. Back button is implemented to navigate back to the first screen using useHistory hooks.

-Unit test written for the components, redux action etc. but need further tweaks to resolve failing test.
+Unit test written for the components, redux action etc. but can do more test.

 SOLID and KISS design patterns are used as a strategy to achieve the purpose of code to be easily extended,